Constant-Envelope ISAC via FM-OFDM: Analytical Framework and Receiver Design: INTRODUCTION

-Recent standardization efforts underscore the growing importance of \ac{ISAC}.
-IEEE~802.11bf introduces protocols for Wi-Fi based sensing, enabling gesture detection, respiration monitoring, and device-free localization \cite{IEEE80211bf_2025}.
-Simultaneously, \ac{3GPP} has incorporated \ac{ISAC} primitives into Releases~18 and~19, supporting sidelink positioning, radar-aided beamforming, and joint vehicular sensing in NR-V2X scenarios.
-ETSI’s Industry Specification Group on \ac{ISAC} is actively defining requirements, key performance indicators (KPIs), and interoperability frameworks to facilitate deployment in industrial automation and smart transportation networks \cite{ETSI_GR_ISAC_001,liu2024next}.\\ Historically, radar and communication systems evolved along separate paths: radar prioritized precise range and velocity estimation using wideband chirps and pulse–Doppler techniques, while communication systems emphasized spectral efficiency and capacity.
-With the advent of software-defined radio (SDR) platforms, massive MIMO, and mmWave front-ends, the technical boundary between these domains has blurred, enabling physical-layer reuse.
-This convergence demands that the waveform-design community revisit long-standing metrics such as ambiguity functions, Cramér–Rao bounds (CRBs), spectral containment, and \ac{PAPR} trade-offs \cite{liao2025pulse,10685511}.\\ A central enabler of \ac{ISAC} is waveform design.
-For \ac{ISAC} to be effective, the waveform must simultaneously meet multiple, often conflicting requirements.
-These include high time–frequency resolution for accurate sensing, low \ac{BER} and robustness for reliable communication, low \ac{PAPR} to ensure power efficiency, and tunable spectral occupation to comply with regulatory constraints \cite{sturm2011waveform}.\\ Existing waveform-design strategies for \ac{ISAC} generally fall into three main categories.
-The first category, sensing-centric designs, includes waveforms such as \ac{PMCW} and \ac{FMCW}.
-These waveforms are optimized for sensing and provide excellent range–Doppler performance; however, they typically perform poorly in terms of data transmission efficiency.
-The second category is communication-centric designs.
-These use traditional communication waveforms such as \ac{OFDM} or single-carrier systems.
+Recent standardization efforts highlight the importance of \ac{ISAC}.
+IEEE 802.11bf introduces protocols for Wi-Fi-based sensing, enabling gesture detection, respiration monitoring, and device free localization \cite{IEEE80211bf_2025}. \ac{3GPP} has incorporated \ac{ISAC} primitives into Releases 18 and 19, supporting sidelink positioning, radar aided beamforming, and joint vehicular sensing in \ac{NR-V2X} scenarios.
+On the other side, ETSI’s Industry Specification Group on \ac{ISAC} is actively defining requirements, \ac{KPI}s, and interoperability frameworks to facilitate deployment in industrial automation and smart transportation networks \cite{ETSI_GR_ISAC_001,liu2024next}.
+All throughout wireless communication history radar and communication systems evolved along separate paths: radar prioritized precise range and velocity estimation using chirps and pulse Doppler techniques, while communication systems emphasized spectral efficiency and capacity. \\ This convergence demands that the waveform design community revisit metrics such as ambiguity functions, \ac{CRB}, spectral efficiency, and \ac{PAPR} trade-offs \cite{liao2025pulse,10685511}.
+The critical enabler of \ac{ISAC} is waveform design.
+For \ac{ISAC} to be effective, the waveform must simultaneously meet multiple requirements.
+These include time frequency resolution for accurate sensing, low \ac{BER} and robustness for reliable communication, low \ac{PAPR} to ensure power efficiency, and flexible spectral occupation to comply with regulatory constraints \cite{sturm2011waveform}.
+Existing waveform-design strategies for \ac{ISAC} generally fall into three main categories. \\ The first category, sensing-centric designs, includes waveforms such as \ac{PMCW} and \ac{FMCW}.
+Optimized for sensing and provide excellent range Doppler performance, however, they often perform poorly in terms of data transmission efficiency.
+Second category is communication centric designs.
+These use traditional communication waveforms such as \ac{OFDM} or single carrier systems.
 While such waveforms are effective for data transmission, they suffer from limitations in sensing resolution and exhibit high \ac{PAPR}, which reduces power efficiency.
-The third and most promising category comprises joint designs.
-These aim to co-optimize sensing and communication within a unified waveform framework.
-Examples include \ac{CE-OFDM}, \ac{DFT}-spread-\ac{OFDM}, and other hybrid strategies designed to balance dual-function performance \cite{9924202,liu2022integrated}.\\ \ac{OFDM}, as used in \ac{LTE}, \ac{5G-NR}, DVB, and Wi-Fi, remains the dominant communication waveform due to its flexible multicarrier structure, cyclic prefixing for \ac{ISI} mitigation, and \ac{FFT}-based signal processing.
-Its frequency-domain representation facilitates sensing through delay–Doppler analysis using 2D FFT.
-However, \ac{OFDM} suffers from critical drawbacks: most notably, its inherently high \ac{PAPR}—often in excess of 12\,dB—requires operating the power amplifier in a back-off region, substantially degrading energy efficiency.
-This inefficiency is particularly problematic in mmWave and THz bands where hardware linearity and thermal constraints limit achievable output power \cite{wei2023integrated}.\\ To address these limitations, constant envelope waveforms have gained significant attention. \ac{CE-OFDM} modulates the phase of \ac{OFDM} signals to achieve 0\,dB \ac{PAPR}, permitting fully saturated \ac{PA} operation and improving energy efficiency.
-However, \ac{CE-OFDM} is sensitive to phase-unwrapping errors, especially under low \ac{SNR}, which hinders accurate Doppler estimation.
-Similarly, \ac{PMCW} and DFT-s-\ac{OFDM} exhibit restricted flexibility: \ac{PMCW} struggles with Doppler spread, while DFT-s-\ac{OFDM} limits dynamic spectrum access due to its fixed transform structure \cite{chung1999constant,thompson2008constant,felton2023gradient}.
+The most promising category comprises joint designs.
+Which aims to optimize sensing and communication within a unified waveform framework.
+Examples include \ac{CE-OFDM}, \ac{DFT}-spread-\ac{OFDM}, and other hybrid strategies designed to balance dual-function performance \cite{9924202,liu2022integrated}.